img 2421

 Issues

 Ever wondered why so many cassette decks are sold not working and “just needing a few belts”?
 Well, this example illustrates why.
-The ‘not working, just needing a few belts’ thing can turn out to need intricate remedial maintenance that takes many hours to complete.
-This can be true whether the deck is a basic or a premium model.
+The “just needing a few belts” thing is a bit like saying your car’s gearbox “just needs a rebuild!”
+This work very often involves intricate remedial maintenance taking many hours to complete and this can be true whether the deck is a basic or a premium model.

 This gorgeous CT-F1250 came to me non-functional after a failed repair attempt by her owner.
 He did his best but should have taken it to a specialist, no question.
 I’ve often talked about the issues created by DIY attempts at servicing equipment like this and this failed attempt highlights the validity of my advice on this.